RexManglicmot/optimize_throughput_quantization/README.md

 ## Results: Table, Statisitical Tests

+To understand throughput further, we ran n=3 independent repeats per (batch size, precision) and compared each quantized setting (FP16, INT4) directly to the FP32 baseline.
+Because QPS is positive and multiplicative—and variance can differ—we analyzed log(QPS) and used a Welch two-sample t-test per batch (robust to unequal variances with small n).
+We report the ratio of geometric means (× vs FP32) with 95% CIs; “faster/slower” is based on whether the CI excludes 1.
+We then roll results up across batches with a geometric-mean ratio (and a combined p-value for context).
+This design answers the practical question: **Is the quantized model faster than FP32 at the same batch?**

 #### QPS vs FP32 — per batch
 | Batch | Precision | Direction | × vs FP32 | 95% CI | p(two-sided) |
 | ---: | --- | --- | ---: | --- | ---: |